 Customers can apply for a PLP at a branch, on a BMV Connect Kiosk, or though online services on myBMV.

-A PLP message is available on a first-come first-serve basis.
+A PLP message is available on a first-come first-served basis.
 If your request for a PLP message is approved by the BMV, you will receive your license plate in the mail within approximately 30 days of your request.
-You must continue to register the PLP each year to retain ownership of the PLP message.
+You must continue to register the PLP message each year.
 If the PLP is not registered and more than one calendar year has passed since the last registration expiration date, the PLP message becomes available to be requested by any other person on the following January 1.

 If Your PLP Message is Denied